MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-operational-visibility.md

 ### Use case #1: An inventory planner wants operational visibility

+To obtain operational visibility, the inventory planner would follow these steps.

 1. In the left navigation pane, select **Demand planning \> Operational visibility**.
 On the **Onhand Query** page that appears, the left half of the screen is for queries and the right side displays the results.
 1. The **Organization ID** value will be automatically populated with the Dataverse organization ID when using Intelligent Order Management without Supply Chain Management.
 You must enter the **Company ID** value in the **Organization ID** field when dual-write is enabled in Dynamics 365 Finance.
 1. Enter values for the following mandatory fields: